foundry-rs/book/src/reference/cast/cast-storage.md

 Get the raw value of a contract's storage slot.
 (Slot locations greater than 18446744073709551615 (u64::MAX) should be given as hex.
 Use `cast index` to compute mapping slots.)

-Emit the slot number to get the full storage layout (requires contract to be verified on Etherscan with a Solidity version > 0.6.5 or you must be in a Forge project with a local contract matching the deployed bytecode).
+Omit the slot number to get the full storage layout (requires contract to be verified on Etherscan with a Solidity version > 0.6.5 or you must be in a Forge project with a local contract matching the deployed bytecode).

 The address (*address*) can be an ENS name or an address.